Zero-Shot Out-of-Distribution Detection Based on the Pre-trained Model CLIP: Conclusion

 \section{Conclusion}

-{In this paper, we introduced the new task of \textit{zero-shot open set detection} based on the recent advances in zero-shot closed set classification using the pretrained model CLIP~\cite{radford2021learning}.
-Since it is a zero-shot problem, 1) no concrete samples are given for training except the known or seen class label names, and 2) samples from unseen classes of the open set may appear at the test time along with test samples of the seen classes.
-To solve the problem, we extended the CLIP model so that it can dynamically generate candidate unseen labels for every test image, and also defined a novel confidence score which is calculated based on the similarity of the test image to seen and generated candidate unseen labels in the feature space.
-Experimental results confirm that the proposed system ZO-CLIP is superior to the traditional supervised models.
-In addition, it also outperforms the baselines which use pretrained CLIP backbone as their encoders.}
+{In this paper, we introduced the new task of \textit{zero-shot OOD detection} based on the recent advances in zero-shot closed-world classification using the pre-trained model CLIP~\cite{radford2021learning}.
+Since it is a zero-shot problem, 1) no concrete samples are given for training except the known or seen class label names, and 2) samples from unseen OOD classes may appear at the test time.
+To solve the problem, we extended the CLIP model so that it can dynamically generate candidate unseen labels for each test image, and also defined a novel confidence score calculated based on the similarity of the test image to seen and generated candidate unseen labels in the feature space.
+Experimental results confirmed that the proposed system ZOC is superior to the traditional supervised models.
+In addition, it also outperforms the baselines which use pre-trained CLIP backbone as their encoders.}